raistlinJ/CTF-Mobile-Legal/privacy-policy.md

 ---

-_This page is provided for App Store listing purposes.
-Replace the contact email before publishing._
+_This page is provided for App Store listing purposes._